LDAP timeout if an LDAP auth provider is unreachable

 Perhaps the Timeout class is not the best solution in this case; however, from my testing it works.

-#5 Updated by Brett Patterson almost 6 years ago
+#5 Updated by Brett Patterson about 6 years ago

 - File ldap_timeout_v2-redmine2.0.3.patch added